Pet Loss Counselling

 We have put together a list of the most frequently asked questions.

-Why pet loss?
+Why pet loss counselling?

 As an animal lover, I understand the bond between people and pets.
 All I wanted to be when I was young was a vet.
 My brother and I spent our younger years surrounded by animals, whether they were your everyday pets such as cats and dogs, guppies and goldfish, to farmyard friends such as chickens, ducks, geese and turkeys.
 We witnessed the miracles of nature and watched our pets give birth, baby chickens, ducks, geese and turkeys hatch and saw the parents raise their young.